Fluids and Electrolytes During Exercise

 • Tim Noakes, MD, DSc, is considered one of the world's experts on hydration during exercise.
 In 2012, he published the book Waterlogged - The Serious Problem of Overhydration in Endurance Sports.
 We found this book to be extremely difficult reading and therefore, can only recommend it for academics and graduate students in exercise science.

-See Books and Videos for detailed summaries of books we have reviewed.
+See Books Reviews for detailed reviews of books like these.

 For Sports Medicine Professionals: